Yusuf Tuggar: Governorship elections

 In 2011, Tuggar ran for office of the Governor of Bauchi State as the candidate of the Congress for Progressive Change, Tuggar came in second after the election was marred with fraud and violence.
 In 2013, he joined the ruling All Progressives Congress and contested the governorship primaries coming in third.

 Ambassador to Germany

 In August 2017, Tuggar was appointed the Nigerian Ambassador to Germany by President Muhammadu Buhari.
 During his ambassadorship, Tuggar played a key role during the 23rd Session of the Conference of the Parties to the United Nations Framework Convention on Climate Change.
 He also facilitated the state visit of the German Chancellor Angela Merkel to Nigeria in August 2018.

 In March 2020, Tuggar attended a meeting held with Siemens in Germany over projects in the Nigerian power sector, the chief of staff to the president Abba Kyari who tested positive for COVID-19.
 Tuggar ordered the closure of the embassy in Berlin, and himself was tested negative.
 Kyari later died on 17 April 2020.

+As Ambassador, Tuggar initiated the repatriation of lost Benin artefacts from the German government leading to the return of 22 Benin Bronze looted artefacts valued at over 100 million pounds.

+Tuggar completed his term as Ambassador to Germany on Monday, 21 August 2023 when he was sworn in as the Minister of Foreign Affairs.
+The oath of office was administered by the Chief Justice of Nigeria, Olukayode Ariwoola.